nicho90/AITJALD/README.md

-# aitjald
-An Introduction into JavaScript and linked data.
+# An Introduction into JavaScript and linked data.

 ### Members
 ##### Du Guiying